Rui-Luis/mcmakler-applicants/README.md

-## There's a deployed version for testing purposes here:
+## There's a deployed version here:
 [https://mcmakler-applicants.netlify.app/]

 ## How to run this project